SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

   - [Infos about behavior definitions](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenbdl.htm)

 The following example shows a commented BDEF.
 Note that there is a wide variety of possible specifications and options.
 The example shows only a selection.
-For full details, refer to the ABAP Keyword Documentation.
-Some of the syntax examples are commented out, just for the sake of showing more syntax options.
+The example shows multiple specifications with comments and also syntax hidden with comments, just for the sake of showing more syntax options.
+For full details, correct specification and combination options, refer to the ABAP Keyword Documentation.
+For example, it is not possible to specify operations multiple times and more.

 ```js
 //Possible implementation types: managed, unmanaged, abstract, projection, interface